+Wanting to compare medical stipends to HRAs?
 Business owners would be wise to evaluate all available options when it comes to pricey health benefits and employee coverage.
 Traditional methods of offering health benefits like group plans or pay increases fall short in many ways.
 HRAs, on the other hand, solve many of those common pain points.
 But just how do they do that?
-The key difference rests in the tax savings that accompany an HRA.
+The key difference rests in the tax savings that accompany a health reimbursement arrangement.
 Let’s take a look.

 In the past, a big advantage of group plans was that they were deductible expenses for employers and were taken out of employee paychecks on a pre-tax basis.
 More and more, these big group plans are simply unaffordable and cumbersome for small business owners to offer.
 Another disadvantage of group plans is forcing everyone to choose the same type of plan, when people by nature have different needs and preferences.